 When was the last time you felt afraid?
 Last week when you thought you were going to fail your algebra quiz?
-Yesterday when your mom saw your dirty room that you promised you’d clean?
 Today when you realized that you forgot to pick your little brother up from band practice after school?
+Last night when you heard thunder and saw storm clouds and lightning in the sky?
+Maybe it was yesterday when you watched world or local events on the news?

 Everybody worries.
 Worrying is a normal part of life.
 Sometimes we worry about little things that really don’t matter in the long run, and sometimes we worry about legitimate things that are worth your time to think about.
 Is it possible to worry too much?
 It’s definitely possible to worry more than you should, and to worry about things that really aren’t worth worrying about.
 So how do you know the difference, and how do you stop worrying?